-Based on the application of DST, 2-methyltetrahydrofuran-3-one does not present a safety concern for skin sensitization under the current, declared levels of use.
+Based on existing data and the application of DST, trans-methylgeranate does not present a safety concern for skin sensitization under the current, declared levels of use.

 11.1.4.1.
 Risk assessment.
-No skin sensitization studies are available for 2-methyltetrahydrofuran-3-one.
-The chemical structure of this material indicates that it would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-Due to the lack of data, the reported exposure was benchmarked utilizing the non-reactive DST of 900 μg/cm2 (Safford, 2008; Safford et al., 2011; Roberts et al., 2015; Safford et al., 2015b).
-The current exposure from the 95th percentile concentration is below the DST for non-reactive/reactive materials when evaluated in all QRA categories.
-Table 1 provides the maximum acceptable concentrations for 2-methyltetrahydrofuran-3-one that present no appreciable risk for skin sensitization based on the non-reactive DST.
+Limited skin sensitization studies are available for trans-methylgeranate.
+The chemical structure of this material indicates that it would be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0).
+However, based on expert judgement, the structural alert is ignored, and the target chemical is not expected to react with skin proteins.
+In a Confirmation of No Induction in Humans test (CNIH) with 20% of trans-methylgeranate in white petrolatum, no reactions indicative of sensitization were observed in any of the 50 volunteers (RIFM, 1981).
+Due to the limited data, the reported exposure was benchmarked utilizing the non-reactive DST of 900 μg/cm2 (Safford, 2008; Safford et al., 2011; Roberts et al., 2015; Safford et al., 2015b).
+The current exposure from the 95th percentile concentration is below the DST for non-reactive materials when evaluated in all QRA categories.
+Table 1 provides the maximum acceptable concentrations for trans-methylgeranate that present no appreciable risk for skin sensitization based on the non-reactive DST.
 These levels represent maximum acceptable concentrations based on the DST approach.
 However, additional studies may show it could be used at higher levels.